StrangeJay/DevOps-Project2/README.md

 ![Screenshot_20221207_115307](https://user-images.githubusercontent.com/105195327/206160552-54162777-a8d1-4f2a-bca7-32c509bc28a6.png)

-Here's what each of the directives and location blocks do:
+Here's what each of the directives and location blocks does:
-- **listen:** This defines the port Nginx will listen on. *In this case it will listen on port 80, the default port for HTTP.*
+- **listen:** This defines the port Nginx will listen on. *In this case, it will listen on port 80, the default port for HTTP.*
 - root: This defines the root of the document, where the files served by this server are stored.
 - **index:** This defines the order in which Nginx will prioritize index files for this website.
 - **server_name:** Defines which domain names and/or IP addresses this server block should respond for. *Point this directive to your server’s domain name or public IP address.*